 Before granting any authorisation under the Act, section 13 requires the Minister to consult with Traditional Owners, the State Aboriginal Heritage Committee (SAHC) and any other Aboriginal parties that may have an interest in the matter.

-Consultation information pack (PDF, 8.3 MB)
+Consultation Information pack (PDF, 8.3 MB)

 Applicant: Walker Buckland Park Developments Pty Ltd